St. Xavier's College, Maitighar: Academic programs

-Intermediate Level Courses
+Intermediate level courses

 Plus Two (+2)

 In 2009, Higher Secondary Level (+2) science stream was initiated in affiliation with the Higher Secondary Education Board, NEB (National Examination Board), Nepal.
 This level of education is the main reason for this college to acclaim its reputation in the country.
-The college has completed its sixth year of the +2 program.
+The college has recently completed its fifteenth year of the +2 program in 2024.
 The Higher Secondary Level (+2) science program has offered only two sub-streams: Biology and Physics.

 Subjects offered for the Biology sub-stream are Biology, Chemistry, English, Extra Math, Mathematics, Nepali and Physics.
-Meanwhile, Biology, Chemistry, English, Mathematics, Nepali and Physics are offered for the Physics sub-stream.
-This is the only college in Nepal who let even the students of +2 to attend college in casual wear.
+Meanwhile, Computer, Chemistry, English, Mathematics, Nepali and Physics are offered for the Physics sub-stream.
+This is the only +2 college in Nepal where students can dress in casual wear with certain dress code.

-GCE Advanced Level
+GCE advanced level

-The GCE Advanced Level program started at St. Xavier's College from 2011 A.D. which is affiliated with Cambridge Assessment International Education.
-In 2017, it became an Independent Center (i.e. a Cambridge International School).
+The GCE advanced level program started at St. Xavier's College from 2011 A.D. which is affiliated with Cambridge Assessment International Education.
+In 2017, it became an independent center (i.e. a Cambridge International School).

-The offered courses are Accounting, Biology, Business, Chemistry, Computer Science, Economics, English General Paper, Mathematics, Physics, Further Mathematics, Psychology and Sociology.

-The college has a Society established by the students named St. Xavier's A-Level Society (SAS) which mobilizes the students for independent course work and a collaborative teamwork in addition to leadership.
+The offered courses are accounting, biology, business, chemistry, computer science, economics, English general paper, mathematics, physics, further mathematics, psychology and sociology.

-Undergraduate and Postgraduate Courses
+Undergraduate and postgraduate courses

 As of 2021, there are 7 undergraduate and 3 graduate level courses.
 The undergraduate courses are Bachelor in Business Studies (BBS), Bachelor in Major Arts (BA), Bachelor in Information Management (BIM), Bachelor of Science in Computer Science and Information Technology (B.Sc.
-CSIT), Bachelor of Science in Physics, Bachelor of Science in Microbiology which are affiliated under Tribhuvan University.
+CSIT), Bachelor of Science in physics, Bachelor of Science in Microbiology which are affiliated under Tribhuvan University.
 Bachelor in Social Work (BSW) runs under the affiliation of Kathmandu University.

-The graduate courses are Master in Business Studies (MBS), Master of Science in Physics, Master of Science in Microbiology which are affiliated under Tribhuvan University.
+The graduate courses are master in Business Studies (MBS), Master of Science in physics, and Master of Science in microbiology, which are affiliated under Tribhuvan University.

 Clubs

-The college encourages its students in undergraduate and graduate level to engage in activities through the establishment of various clubs: UDAAN, Social Service Club, St. Xavier's Solidarity Movement, Sports Club, ECO Club, Physics Club, Chemistry Club, Social Service Environment Club (SET), Art and culture club, Literature club, SXC Collabrains, SEDS-SXC.
+The college encourages its students in undergraduate and graduate level to engage in activities through the establishment of various clubs: UDAAN, Social Service Club, Universal Solidarity Movement Nepal (USM), Sports Club, Ecosphere Club, St. Xavier's Physics Council, Chemistry Club (Club de chemia), Social Service, Environment and Technology Club (the SET council), Art and culture club, Agora Literary club, SXC Collabrains, SXC Computer Club, SEDS-SXC.